What is the best Dell PC I can get for VR?

 You've ordered your Rift or Vive and can't wait for it to arrive, but now you need a computer to run it.
 The dilemma: you don't have time to put a computer together yourself, or you don't feel comfortable delving that deep.
 Luckily, Dell puts together some great VR-capable computers under their XPS line.
 There is both an NVIDIA and AMD option to please members of both sides of the graphics card (GPU) debate.

-XPS 8900 Special Edition
+XPS 8910 Special Edition

+For memory you're getting 16GB of DDR4 RAM with the option to upgrade to a whopping 64GB, more than enough for both Rift and Vive.
 Your processor cannot be underestimated when it comes to building a gaming or VR PC — low performance will lead to bottlenecks that not even the best video card can get through.
 Here you're getting an Intel Core i7-6700K processor with a clock speed up to 4.2GHz.

+A 512GB solid-state drive will load your included copy of Windows 10 in seconds, and a 2TB hard-disk drive can hold plenty of your games, movies, pictures, and more.
 Dell's renowned hardware support is included for one year; expect in-home or onsite service for problems not fixed with distance support.

 How do you VR?

-Let us know in the comments section below what Dell PC you're using for your VR setup.
+Let us know in the comments section below what Dell PC you're using for your VR setup!